 Our regional data of Chinese industries is aggregated up from the firm-level Annual Survey of Industrial Production conducted by the Chinese government's National Bureau of Statistics.
 The Annual Survey is a census of private firms with more than 5 million yuan (about \$600,000) in revenue and all state-owned firms.
-It covers 338 mainland prefectures and 425 manufacturing industries in 4-digit CSIS Chinese classification system between the years 1998-2007.13 Each industry-prefecture-year cell has information on employment, capital, revenue, value added, and exports by state-owned and private enterprises.14
+It covers 338 mainland prefectures and 425 manufacturing industries in 4-digit CSIS Chinese classification system between the years 1998-2007.
+Each industry-prefecture-year cell has information on employment, capital, revenue, value added, and exports by state-owned and private enterprises.
+15

 To this data, we add the distance of each prefecture to China's coastline.
 More precisely, we calculate the Euclidian distance from the administrative center of a prefecture to that of the nearest coastal prefecture.
 There are 53 coastal prefectures with zero distance and the median is 275 miles.
-Table 1 in the appendix provides further summary statistics.
 An alternative distance measure using as terminal points those prefectures which host main international seaports generates similar results since these facilities are scattered somewhat uniformly across the Pacific seaboard (see the map in the appendix).
+As reported below, an alternative measure based on travel times also generates similar results.

 Several characteristics of China's geography and trade suggest that distance to the coast is a good measure of foreign market access.
-Maritime transportation is the primary mode of shipping in external trade, while exports over land to bordering countries account for a small share
+Maritime transportation is the primary mode of shipping in external trade, while exports over land to bordering countries account for a small share (6.7 percent) of total exports (authors' calculation using 2006 UN Comtrade data).
+The share of air shipments